The Liberators (Suvorov book)

 The book includes Suvorov's eyewitness account of the 1968 invasion of Czechoslovakia by Soviet forces.
 More generally, he recounts the daily life within the military.
 He says that middle-ranking officers struggle to impress their superiors.
 This does not contribute to military effectiveness or discipline, but depends on officers' cunning and deceit.

 This is the first book that Suvorov published after his defection and it is written in Russian, as are all his works.
 The book was also translated into English in more than one edition, including paperbacks.
 It is available for free in an English edition on the Internet Archive.

 Critical reception

 The Liberators does not attempt to discuss Soviet doctrine, organization or equipment in any formal way.
 Suvorov explored those topics in his subsequent book, Inside the Soviet Army (1982), with a much more objective approach.

 Suvorov provides a personal account for non-specialist readership.
-United States military reviewers described the book as "a bitter, often sarcastic account of anecdotes about life in the Soviet army and events leading up to the 'liberation' of Czechoslovakia.
-He portrays an army of doubtful readiness and ability."
-While the reviewers acknowledged that Soviet forces were not in good shape in 1968, they disputed Suvorov's consistent portrayal of them as "incapable of effective combat."
-They said that since that date, the Soviets had corrected some deficiencies in equipment, for instance.
-They did note reports in the early 1980s of poor discipline and morale among Soviet forces in Afghanistan.
+United States military reviewers commented that the book "made a valuable contribution to our understanding of Soviet Armed Forces", especially in the areas where he had firsthand knowledge.

 The book was translated into English and has been published in more than one hardcover edition; it was also published in paperback.